Suebian knot: Archaeological record

-Historical depictions are found on the Trajan column, the cauldron of Musov, the Tropaeum Traiani relief, and a bronze sculpture of a kneeling German in the Bibliothèque nationale de France.

-Method
+Styling

 The hair is divided at the back in two uniform strands, slicked and laid in opposite directions around the head.
 On one side of the head, usually in the temporal region, the two strands are individually tightened in the same direction.
 The two strands are then twisted, whereby the rotation of the two individual strands loosens somewhat.
 A loop is formed from the resulting braid and the excess braid end is put in a loop through the loop.
 By natural untwisting the resulting knot tightens and stops without further aids.

 The Osterby Man had male-pattern hair loss and very long and thin hair.
 Experimental archaeological tests with this hairstyle showed that the Suebian knot holds just as well even with very long and thin hair, as in the bog body.
 Some hair grease improves the durability of the hairstyle.